 Dairy processing is undertaken by a variety of companies in the region.
 Fonterra is a co-operative that was established in 2001 and is now New Zealand's largest company.
 It is owned by around 11,000 dairy farmer shareholders and is responsible for more than a third of the international dairy trade.
 Fonterra's manufacturing of dairy products takes place at a number of locations around New Zealand.
 The Fonterra plant in Edendale, Southland is one of the world's largest raw milk processing plant.

-More recent developments in the processing sector in Southland include Open Country Dairy, Mataura Valley Milk (currently under construction) and Blue River Dairy.
-Open Country Dairy is a dairy processing plant at Awarua which has increased regional capacity for processing even further.
-The Awarua site is specialised in the manufacture of low thermophile Whole Milk Powders.
+More recent developments in the processing sector in Southland include Open Country Dairy, Mataura Valley Milk and Blue River Dairy.
+Open Country Dairy is a dairy processing plant at Awarua that specialises in the manufacture of low thermophile Whole Milk Powders.
 The Mataura Valley Dairy plant will be Southland's third major milk processing plant, capable of processing 200,000 litres a year.
 Blue River Dairy is Southland's only sheep milk processor, offering a range of cheeses and milk powder.

 The meat and seafood processing industries are large employers in the Southland region.
 Fish processing plants are found in Bluff, Invercargill and Stewart Island, with local deepwater fish species and farmed produce being the main supplies.
 Southland has a number of major meat processing plants and a number of smaller abattoir facilities.